Providers

 | Cost | Empty — costs live on the model rows. |

-| ⋮ | Edit, Delete.
+| ⋮ | Edit, Delete, and — for quota-capable OAuth providers — Refresh quota.
 Delete is disabled for the provider that owns the currently active model. |

 Clicking anywhere on a header row opens the Edit dialog.